Seton Hill students rally in Greensburg to mark Equal Pay Day for women

 “But it wasn't until I came to college that I realized the impact.
 And if we don't speak up, it won't change,” said the Ohiopyle native, who is majoring in hospitality and tourism.

-Bibiana Boerio, a 1975 Seton Hill graduate who served as interim president of the university in 2013-14 after a career as a senior executive with Ford Motor Co. and a stint as chief of staff to former state Rep. Joe Sestak, was guest speaker at the event.
+Bibiana Boerio, a 1975 Seton Hill graduate who served as interim president of the university in 2013-14 after a career as a senior executive with Ford Motor Co. and a stint as chief of staff to former U.S. Rep. Joe Sestak, was guest speaker at the event.

 While economists point to breaks in women's careers and career choices as contributing to the wage gap, the Latrobe native said it remains an important issue that merits attention.